 Limnological sampling sites are located in an area of each lake that corresponds to the deepest portion of the lake.
 A "Blue Instrument Box" on the ice surface is close to these locations.
 The Blue Box contains Campbell data loggers that collect and store annual underwater photosynthetically available radiation (PAR) at 10 m below the piezometric water level, incident PAR, and lake ice temperature data.
-In addition, there are two pelagic sediment trap arrays (flagged) located near the Blue Box.
+In addition, there are two pelagic sediment trap arrays (flagged) deployed in the lakes, one on East Lake Bonney and one on West Lake Bonney.
 The exact location of each sample hole varies from year to year and is dependent on sampling hut (Weatherport/Polarhaven) construction.
 Every year the NSF contractors are provided with a map indicating the ideal location (within a 15 - 30 m radius of sediment traps) to construct the sampling huts (Figure 1).
 However, the location typically depends on lake ice topographical features.
 Once the huts are constructed, the sampling holes are drilled.
 GPS locations are taken at the sampling holes on each lake each year using Garmin 12XL units.
-Two limnological sampling holes are located at each site, one inside the hut for sample collection, and one outside the hut (~20 m away) for in situ primary production incubations and instrument data collections.
-These two holes are the primary limnological sampling locations used throughout the season for replicate data collection and receive the designation of "Limnological Transect 1" (i.e., Hor LT1, Frx LT1).
+Two limnological sampling holes are located at each site, one inside the hut for sample collection, and one outside the hut (~20 m away) for in situ primary production incubations and instrument data collections (an additional hole is drilled for ice thickness during the first limno run, and is allowed to freeze over after L1).
+These two holes are the primary limnological sampling locations used throughout the season for replicate data collection and receive the designation of "Limnological Transect 1" (i.e., Hor LT1, Frx LT1, MIELT1).
 For the east and west lobes of Lake Bonney, the primary limnological sampling holes have been designated as Bon E30 and Bon W20, respectively.
 This nomenclature follows a code developed by J. C. Priscu for synoptic sampling (Spigel and Priscu, 1998).
 The holes located over the deepest portion of each lobe correspond to Bon E30, and Bon W20.
 In addition, secondary sampling holes may be drilled in other areas of the lake to address specific limnological hypotheses.
-For lakes that may be sampled once a year (i.e., Lakes Joyce, Miers, Trough, and Vanda) a centralized area has been identified with GPS coordinates, and efforts to collect in the same location are made every year.
-These sampling locations have been identified as Joy LT1, Mer LT1, Tro LT1, and Van LT1.
+For lakes that may be sampled once a year (i.e., Lakes Joyce, Trough, and Vanda) a centralized area has been identified with GPS coordinates, and efforts to collect in the same location are made every year.
+These sampling locations have been identified as Joy LT1, Tro LT1, and Van LT1.

 A 4 inch Jiffy ice auger is used to drill both sampling holes.
 In the early part of the season (October) it is important not to penetrate the ice cap completely with the auger.
-Drill down to a depth of about ~ 1 m above the bottom of the ice, this will prevent the auger from freezing into the hole.
+Drill down to a depth of about ~ 1 m above the expected bottom of the ice, this will prevent the auger from freezing into the hole.
 Once the hole is complete, use the hole melter (a modified steam cleaner with a heated glycol loop) to penetrate the ice cap and melt the hole to a diameter of ~ 50 cm.
 Periodic melting of the hole will be necessary to keep the hole open the entire season.
 Later in the season, the Jiffy augers may be used to penetrate the ice cap without freezing in the bit and flight extensions.

-4 and10 inch Jiffy flight extensions and cutting bits 5 kw generator Flight extension bolts Hole melter (Hotsy Models) Jiffy ice auger powerhead Standard allen wrench set Standard socket set
+4 and 10 inch Jiffy flight extensions and cutting bits 5 kw generator Flight extension bolts Hole melter (Hotsy Models) Jiffy ice auger powerhead Standard allen wrench set Standard socket set